-This course is a study of how mind is engaged in the practices of yoga, Buddhism, and Daoism, and the applications of these ways of engagement in modern life and psychology.
-The aim is both to understand the theories and experience the practices.
-Particular attention is given to the mind-body dynamic.
-The functions of mind that are developed, the understanding of mental illness and mental health, and how to cultivate a fully alive person all are examined in yoga, Buddhist, and Daoist practices.
+This course is a study of how mind and body are engaged in the practices of yoga, Buddhism, and Daoism, and the applications of these ways of engagement in modern life The aim is both to understand the theories and experience the and psychology.
+This course focuses on the ways of self-cultivation in these three Asian practices.
+Particular attention is given to the mind-body dynamic. religions.
+The functions of mind that are developed, how the body is trained, the understanding of mental illness and mental health, and how to cultivate a fully alive person all are examined in yoga, Buddhist, and Daoist practices.
 Each class will be a combination of study and practices, so students need to be willing to participate in exercises in each class.
-Experiential exercises will include yoga practices, Buddhist meditation practice, Chi Gung exercises, Zen koan practice, mandala drawing, Morita exercises, Naikan exercises, breathing practices, and sensory awareness practice.
+Experiential exercises will include yoga practices, Buddhist meditation practice, Chi Gung exercises, Zen koan practice, mandala drawing, Morita exercises, Naikan exercises, breathing practices, martial art practices, and sensory awareness practice.

-Yoga, Buddhist, and Daoist practices Mental illness and mental health Self-cultivation practices Historical practitioners Traditional texts Modern psychotherapeutic applications Jung and Eastern practices Body and breath practices Mindfulness and energy practices
+Yoga, Buddhist, and Daoist practices Self-cultivation practices Historical practitioners Traditional texts Modern psychotherapeutic applications Mental illness and mental health Jung and Eastern practices Body and breath practices Martial art practices Energy practices